 NBA Rumors: LeBron James Expected To Win 2018-19 MVP If L.A.
-Lakers Finish Top-4 In The West
+Lakers Finish Top 4 In The West

-LeBron James has been mentioned in the Most Valuable Player conversation almost every year which is one of the major reasons why he is considered as one of the greatest of all-times.
+LeBron James has been mentioned in the Most Valuable Player conversation almost every year which is one of the major reasons why he is considered as one of the greatest of all time.
 However, despite his monster performance every game, the last time James received the prestigious award was in the 2012-13 NBA season when he won his second NBA championship title with the Miami Heat.

-Last season, LeBron James single-handledly carried the Cleveland Cavaliers to the NBA Finals, and in 82 games he played in the regular season, the 33-year-old small forward averaged 27.5 points, 9.1 assists, 8.6 assists and 1.4 steals on 54.2 percent shooting from the field and 36.7 percent from beyond the arc.
+Last season, LeBron James single-handledly carried the Cleveland Cavaliers to the NBA Finals, and in 82 games he played in the regular season, the 33-year-old small forward averaged 27.5 points, 9.1 assists, 8.6 assists, and 1.4 steals on 54.2 percent shooting from the field and 36.7 percent from beyond the arc.
 However, he only ended up as a first runner-up to Houston Rockets superstar James Harden for the 2017-18 MVP award.

 Now that he is playing for the Los Angeles Lakers, LeBron James is expected to have a higher chance of winning his fifth MVP award.
 In the ESPN Summer Forecast for the 2018-19 MVP, James finished at the No. 1 spot with 39.4 percent first-place votes and 85 total points.
 However, Andre Snellings of ESPN believes it will depend on the Lakers’ performance next season.